API¶

 webauthn_util_cls

 at init time.
-Your class will be instantiated once as part of app initialization.New in version 5.0.0.
+Your class will be instantiated once as part of app initialization.Added in version 5.0.0.

 - Parameters: